Recover lost sales and enhance conversions with our 6 proven tips for an effective cart abandonment recovery strategy. Perfect for Shopify stores.

 Customers shouldn’t have to jump through hoops just to purchase an item from your online store.
 But that’s exactly what it feels like when you ask them to create an account and give up their personal information just to complete a purchase.
 This extra step can cause frustration — and it’s why 24% of customers have abandoned their carts.

 Offering a guest checkout option removes this roadblock and keeps the sales flowing.
 A social media login option can also make the process more convenient for customers.
 And if it’s an absolute must for your customers to have an account, then simplify the account creation process by minimizing the number of fields required to create one.
+You may even want to try A/B testing a few different options and see which your customer base is most receptive to.

 3. Offer Personalized Upsells and Cross-Sells in the Cart